hamza08003/E-Learning-Portal-Python/README.md

 Run the main program (e.g., main.py) to access the E-Learning Portal functionalities 🏃‍♂️

 Follow the on-screen instructions to perform various tasks in the portal. 📝

-Feel free to contribute, report issues, or suggest improvements to make this even better!
-Happy learning! 🤗📚